Firstly, Chitkul was not on my mind 🤔 when I had arrived in Kinnaur Valley.

 All About Chitkul

-Chitkul is the last residing village in the India – China border.
+Chitkul is the last residing: a very small village in the India – China border.
 The Indian roads end here and you cannot go ahead from here all you can go is backward.

-The road to Chitkul is no less than a dream road trip.
-Driving 🚎on these road conditions are mostly preferred by experienced drivers for safety concerns.
+The road to Chitkul valley is no less than a dream road trip.
+Driving 🚎on these road conditions are mostly preferred by experienced drivers keeping in mind the safety measures.

 I mean what’s this, it’s our motherland and we are treating like this then how we can increase tourism with the behavior of such kind. i.e Travel Responsibly.